Josefinekihlstrom/LauraDay/README.md

 - F.A.Q template with a contact form.
 In my original idea, I wanted to add a F.A.Q page with a contact form for the user to be able to read questions and answers and/or get in touch with the shop owners.
 However, due to lack of time, this is something I will have to add in the future.
 - Pagination for the blog post page.
-Due to lack of time, I will have to add pagination in the future for the blog page.
 The idea was to make it similar to the pagination on the product pages.
 - When a superuser is logged in and wants to make a blog post, a nice feature to add on the 'Add post' page would be to make the Author field already filled in.
 This would make it easier for the logged-in superuser